-20.3.6.
-The legislation relevant to the assessment of MAD for the EMG2 Project is detailed in Table 20.5 below.
+20.3.5.
+The legislation relevant to the assessment of MAD for the Scheme is detailed in Table 20.3.

-Table 20.5 MAD summary of legislation
+Table 20.3 MAD summary of legislation

-Legislation Description The Infrastructure Planning (EIA) Regulations 2017 Schedule 4 Paragraph 5(d) of the EIA Regulations requires: "A description of the likely significant effects of the development on the environment resulting from the risks to human health, cultural heritage or the environment (for example due to accidents or disasters)".
-Schedule 4, Paragraph 8 of the EIA Regulations requires: A description of the expected significant adverse effects of the project on the environment deriving from the vulnerability of the project to risks of MAD that are relevant to the project concerned.
+Legislation Description The Infrastructure Schedule 4 Paragraph 5(d) of the EIA Regulations requires: Planning (EIA) Regulations "A description of the likely significant effects of the development on the environment resulting from the risks to human health, cultural heritage or the environment (for example due to accidents or disasters)".
+2017 Schedule 4, Paragraph 8 of the EIA Regulations requires: A description of the expected significant adverse effects of the Scheme on the environment deriving from the vulnerability of the Scheme to risks of MAD that are relevant to the project concerned.
 If appropriate, a description of the measures envisaged to prevent or mitigate the significant adverse effects of major accidents and/or disasters on the environment and details of the preparedness for and proposed response to such emergencies.
 Health and Safety at Work etc. Act 1974 (c.
 37) Provides the framework for the regulation of workplace health and safety in the UK.
-It provides a legal framework for the provision of safe plant and equipment and prevention of harm to people from occupational hazards present in a workplace, including emergencies, which may affect those offsite or visiting the EMG2 Project .
-Construction (Design and Management) (CDM) Regulations 2015 Places legal duties on almost all parties involved in construction work, with specific duties on clients, designers and contractors, so that health and safety is considered throughout the life of a construction project from inception to demolition and removal.
-The client, designer(s) and contractor(s) must avoid foreseeable risks, so far as is reasonably practicable, by eliminating hazards associated with the design, construction, operation and maintenance of the EMG2 Project .

-Legislation Description The CDM regulations ensure that mechanisms are in place to continually identify, evaluate and manage safety risks throughout the design, construction and operation phases of the EMG2 Project .
+It provides a legal framework for the provision of safe plant and equipment and prevention of harm to people from occupational hazards present in a workplace, including emergencies, which may affect those offsite or visiting the Scheme .
+Construction (Design and Management) (CDM) Places legal duties on almost all parties involved in construction work, with specific duties on clients, designers and contractors, so that health and safety is considered throughout the life of a construction project from inception to demolition and removal.
+Regulations 2015 The client, designer(s) and contractor(s) must avoid foreseeable risks, so far as is reasonably practicable, by eliminating hazards associated with the design, construction, operation and maintenance of the Scheme .
+The CDM regulations ensure that mechanisms are in place to continually identify, evaluate and manage safety risks throughout the design, construction and operation phases of the Scheme .
 Many of the risks identified and managed at the detailed design phase also serve to eliminate or reduce the risk of a major accident (and therefore environmental consequence) occurring during the construction and operation phases.
-The Supply of Machinery (Safety) Regulations 2008 The regulations aim to remove technical barriers to trade, in particular products, by harmonising national health and safety provisions applicable to such products when they are first placed on the market or put into service in the European Economic Area.
-Many of the risks identified and managed in the design of machinery used in and associated with the EMG2 Project will serve to eliminate or reduce the risk of a major accident (and therefore environmental consequence) occurring during the construction and operation phases of the EMG2 Project.
+The Supply of Machinery (Safety) The regulations aim to remove technical barriers to trade, in particular products, by harmonising national health and safety provisions applicable to such products when they are first placed on the market or put into service in the European Economic Area.

+Regulations 2008 Many of the risks identified and managed in the design of machinery used in and associated with the Scheme will serve to eliminate or reduce the risk of a major accident (and therefore environmental consequence) occurring during the construction and operation phases of the Scheme .
 Occupier's Liability Act 1984 (c.3) This Act amends the law of England and Wales as to the liability of persons as occupiers of premises for injury suffered by persons other than their visitors.
 The Act provides a legal framework for the prevention of harm to people from occupational safety and health hazards present on premises under the control of the occupier, including to those visiting the premises.
-The EMG2 Project will include premises controlled by the Applicant that will attract visitors who could be impacted by MAD whilst on/crossing those controlled premises.
+The Scheme will include premises controlled by the Applicant that will attract visitors who could be impacted by MAD whilst on/crossing those controlled premises.